Introduction to 5/1 ARM Mortgages

 Refinancing Your 5/1 ARM

 Refinancing your 5/1 hybrid ARM before the end of the 60-month fixed-rate term might be a good idea, especially if mortgage rates are low at the time and you’re afraid that they could go up in the future.
 But keep in mind that refinancing comes at a cost.
-In addition to having to apply for a refinance loan and complete a lot of paperwork, you’ll have to pay for closing costs again (even if they are rolled into your refinanced mortgage, you are still paying them).
+In addition to having to apply for a refinance loan and complete a lot of paperwork, you’ll have to pay for closing costs again.
+Even if those costs are rolled into your refinanced mortgage, you still end up paying it.
 If your credit score’s not in good shape or you can’t afford to pay for the fees that go along with refinancing, you might need to look into other options.

 Anyone with a traditional fixed-rate mortgage with a 15-year or 30-year term can consider refinancing into a 5/1 adjustable-rate mortgage program.
 This could be a good idea for anyone who isn’t planning to stay in their home for a long time before moving or retiring.
-It could also be appealing to someone with a jumbo loan (a mortgage with a loan amount that’s higher than the conforming loan limit - $417,000 for most of the country) who wants to keep their mortgage payments low.
-Just know that by getting an adjustable-rate mortgage, you run the risk of having a high interest rate in the future so it’s important to be sure you will be able to afford it now and later.
+It could also be appealing to someone with a jumbo loan who wants to keep their mortgage payments low.
+It’s important to keep in mind that when you get an adjustable-rate mortgage, you run the risk of having a higher interest rate in the future.
+You’ll want to make sure you will be able to afford it now as well as later.